 Ironworkers perform physically demanding and dangerous work, often working at great heights.
 As a result, workers must wear safety harnesses to reduce the risk of falling.

-Although most structural iron and steel workers learn through an apprenticeship, some learn on the job.
-Certifications in welding and rigging can be helpful.
+Although most ironworkers learn through an apprenticeship, some learn on the job.
+Certifications in welding, rigging, and signaling can be helpful for new entrants.

-Employment of ironworkers is projected to grow 22 percent from 2012 to 2022, much faster than the average for all occupations.
-The need to rehabilitate, maintain, and replace an increasing number of older roads and bridges is expected to drive employment growth, as will the ongoing construction of large projects, such as high-rise buildings.
+Employment of ironworkers is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
+The construction of large projects, such as high-rise buildings, is expected to drive employment growth, as will the need to rehabilitate, maintain, and replace an increasing number of older roads and bridges.
 Job opportunities should be best in metropolitan areas, where most large construction projects take place.

-Compare the job duties, education, job growth, and pay of structural iron and steel workers with similar occupations.
+Compare the job duties, education, job growth, and pay of ironworkers with similar occupations.

-Learn more about structural iron and steel workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.
+Learn more about ironworkers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.